 This is a reboot of a post from last year, but it bears repeating: summonses in bankruptcy adversarial proceedings must be modified if they are to be served on a defendant located abroad.
+Not shouldMUST.

 The Rules of Bankruptcy Procedure govern how to manage an adversarial proceeding in Bankruptcy Court.
 Perfectly logical.
 And Rule 7004 governs how to serve the summons.
 Again, logical.
 But 7004 doesn’t get into a great deal of detail; it just incorporates the lion’s share of Rule 4 (Fed.
 R. Civ.
 P.) by reference.